carolandrade1/carolandrade1/README.md

 ## 💬 About me

-I graduated in Civil Engineeering in 2020, and after losing my job and going through a period of frustration in my field of study, I decide to venture(venture out) into the field of technology.
+I graduated in Civil Engineeering in 2020, and after losing my job and going through a period of frustration in my field of study, I decide to venture into the field of technology.
 I even took some courses on Data Science but fell in love with Front End development.

 So in 2021, I dedicated myself entirely to it, and after many courses and a bootcamp, today I work at JustDigital as a Junior Front End Developer 👩‍💻.